Project-Counter/cop5/source/03-specifications/02-formats-for-counter-reports.rst

        360 COUNTER

    * - Registry
      - The link to the platform's COUNTER Registry record.
+Report providers who do not have a Registry record MUST leave the value blank.
      - https://registry.projectcounter.org/platform/b2b2736c-2cb9-48ec-91f4-870336acfb1c

    * - (blank row)